hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_alert_rule_nrt.html.markdown

 * `tactics` - (Optional) A list of categories of attacks by which to classify the rule.
 Possible values are `Collection`, `CommandAndControl`, `CredentialAccess`, `DefenseEvasion`, `Discovery`, `Execution`, `Exfiltration`, `Impact`, `InitialAccess`, `LateralMovement`, `Persistence` and `PrivilegeEscalation`.

+* `techniques` - (Optional) A list of techniques of attacks by which to classify the rule.

 ---

 An `alert_details_override` block supports the following: